Drug Crimes Attorney in Scranton, Pennsylvania

 Every state has its scheme for regulating drugs and criminalizing drug-related behavior.
 The most typical approach is to categorize different classes of drugs into so-called schedules of controlled substances.
 The factors considered by federal and state laws in drug schedules vary, and in Pennsylvania, the state ordered these schedules based on a substance’s potential for abuse and medicinal value.

-- Schedule III: Vicodin, ketamines, anabolic steroids, and some barbiturates.
-These narcotic substances have a some risk of abuse but higher therapeutic or medicinal use.
+Schedule III: Vicodin, ketamine, anabolic steroids, and some barbiturates.
+These narcotic substances have some risk of abuse but higher therapeutic or medicinal use.

-- Schedule V: Cough medicines that contain a particular amount of codeine, and other prescription drugs.
-These controlled substances have minimal potential for abuse and high therapeutic, medicinal values.
+Schedule V: Cough medicines that contain a particular amount of codeine, and other prescription drugs.
+These controlled substances have minimal potential for abuse and high therapeutic, and medicinal values.

 Offenses involving controlled substances are either possession or trafficking and distribution crimes.
 The penalties for possession charges in Pennsylvania differ depending on individual factors such as the kind of drug involved, the amount, and the defendant’s criminal history.
 Simple possession charges are misdemeanors, with penalties of up to three years of incarceration, up to $25,000 in fines, and possible suspension of the defendant’s driver’s license.

 Pennsylvania prosecutes drug crimes persistently and stringently.
 The Peters Law Firm provides effective criminal defense against drug charges in the Northeastern Pennsylvania area.
-In the Scranton area, contact us at (570) 963-1610, Tunkhannock and Wyoming County at (570) 836-0700 or throughout Northeast Pennsylvania at our main office in Clarks Summit by calling (570) 585-0707 or by visiting us.
+In the Scranton area, contact us, Tunkhannock and Wyoming County, or throughout Northeast Pennsylvania at our main office in Clarks Summit or by visiting us.
 We can provide you with an initial consultation where we will take the time to listen to the facts and help you figure out what your next step should be.